 Raccoons like to make dens in chimneys and attics.
 Soffits are easy entry points for a few reasons:

-- They usually will be within easy reach of a roof corner and have simple lightweight coverings.
+- Your soffit usually will be within easy reach of a roof corner and have a simple lightweight covering.

 - Soffits often have vents and raccoons can feel the warm, dry air.
 They think, "I'd like to live in there."

-- Soffits are not exposed to weather, so in many cases their construction is very minimal and may just be a thin aluminum or vinyl panel which can be easily pried open by a raccoon.
+- Soffits are not exposed to weather, so in many cases their construction is very minimal, often just be a thin aluminum or vinyl panel that can be easily pried open by a raccoon.

-- These areas are in low traffic areas of the home, so seeing the entry and damage can often go unnoticed for a long time.
-By the time you notice that a raccon has chewed through your soffit and entered your attic, the den may be having its population increase by a recent litter.
-Once the young are up and about is when the “party” starts and homeowners discover the extent of their problem.
-DIY Resource: http://www.hometalk.com
+- They're in low traffic areas of the home, so the entry and damage often go unnoticed for a long time.
+By the time you notice a raccoon has chewed through your soffit and entered your attic, the den may have increased its population by a recent litter.
+Once the young are up and about, the “party” starts and homeowners discover the extent of their problem.

 Move Them Out; Seal It Up

-To effectively control the problem, all of the animals need to be removed, and all potential entry points need to be secured.
+To effectively control the problem, all of the animals must be removed, and all potential entry points need to be secured.
 A mother raccoon trying to get back to her kits is about as bad as it can get, so the removal process needs to be complete.

 When repairing a soffit, simply snapping a missing panel back in place may not be enough.
 You'll have to install sturdy wire mesh, solid panels or bars.
+(Hire a professional roofer to do this for you, if you prefer.)
 After all shouldn’t a “masked bandit” be behind bars?